managedit/kohana-gearman/guide/gearman.examples.md

 		}

-		// This method runs a multiple jobs in parallel, in the foreground. public function action_reverseset($workloads = 'Testing 1,Testing 2,Testing 3,Testing 4')
+		// This method runs a multiple jobs in parallel, in the foreground.
+		// Dont forget to run multiple worker instances to see how this really works! public function action_reverseset($workloads = 'Testing 1,Testing 2,Testing 3,Testing 4')
 		{
 			ob_end_flush();